-Intra-EU Movements: movements: Excise Movement and Control System (ECMS)
+Intra-EU Movements: movements: Excise Movement and Control System (EMCS)

 is an electronic EU-wide system developed to replace the previous system of paper documents for movements of excise goods within the EU.
 The UK was fully participating in the EMCS system for receipts and for dispatches by 2012.
 The paper-based Administrative Accompanying Document (AAD) was replaced by the eAD (electronic administrative document).